 - Traditionally, we have created our own gameplay experiences to generate audience and content and attracted brand and sponsorship dollars to those offers.
-This continues to be a core revenue stream similar to our partnerships with Logitech, Inc., Best Buy and Red Bull North America. - We also have new potential partners, including game publishers, retailers and brands across various categories who engage us to develop their own branded gameplay experiences, powered by our gaming and content technology platform for their own customers.
+This continues to be a core revenue. - We also have new potential partners, including game publishers, retailers and brands across various categories who engage us to develop their own branded gameplay experiences, powered by our gaming and content technology platform for their own customers.
 Platform-as-a- Service is emerging as a revenue stream for 2019 and beyond, that can not only deliver strong margin over time, but also adds to our audience and content growth.
-This is most notably evidenced by our first quarter 2019 activation with Samsung Retail, where Super League's platform powered a live retail experience built around Fortnite and the influencer Ninja, that drove traffic to our website and viewership to our Twitch channel.
+This is most notably evidenced by our first quarter 2019 activation with Samsung Retail, where Super League's platform powered a live retail experience, held in New York in March 2019, built around Fortnite and the influencer Ninja, that drove traffic to our website and viewership to our Twitch channel, and our second quarter partnerships with Capcom., Ltd. ("Capcom") and their Street Fighter® V: Arcade Edition title and Sony Pictures Entertainment ("Sony") related to certain build competitions and related experiences.